 Select a number from the list of phone numbers and click Assign.

 On the Assign page, in the Voice user box, type the name of the user who will be using the phone, and then select the user in the Select a voice user drop-down list.

 Next, you need to add an emergency address.
 Choose Search by city, Search by description, or Search by location from the drop-down list, and then enter the city, description, or location in the text box.
 Once you search, look under Select emergency address to pick the right one for you.

 Click Save and your user should look like this:

 Users will only show up if they have a Phone System license applied.
 If you just did this, then sometimes it takes a bit for the user to show up in the list.

 For more information, see Getting phone numbers for your users.

-You can also take your phone number that you have with another carrier and "port" or transfer it over to Office 365.
+You can also take your phone number that you have with another carrier and "port" or transfer it over to Microsoft 365 or Office 365.
 See Transfer phone numbers to Teams.